 - Accessing another network without permission, including to probe or scan for vulnerabilities or breach security or authentication measures.

-- Unauthorized scanning or monitoring of data on any network or system without proper authorization of the owner of the system or network.
+- Unauthorized scanning or monitoring of data on any network or system without proper authorization of the owner of the network or system.

 You may not consume excessive amounts of the Services or use the Services in any way which results in performance issues or which interrupts the services for other Users.
 Prohibited activities that contribute to excessive use, include without limitation:

-- Engaging in any other activities that degrade the usability and performance of our Services.
+- Engaging in any activities that degrade the usability and performance of our Services.

 Protection of your Privacy